History & Traditions

 George Allison’s love for Knox was evident from the moment he stepped back onto the campus.
 He immediately set to work improving facilities, updating technology and installing computers and Promethean ActivBoards in all classrooms; as well as re-energizing the Offices of Admissions, Development and Alumni Affairs.
 In addition, he strengthened a faltering Parents’ Association holding regular meetings in his home.
 Also through his initiative, the “Semper ad Lucem” Chapter of the National Honor Society was established at Knox.
 George Allison’s involvement in the local community, his standing in the independent school profession and his participation in various conferences around the world are helping to raise awareness of Knox.
 In addition, his continual outreach to alumni, parents and friends has begun to yield positive results, such as the Knipe Cottage expansion, scheduled for completion in August of 2011 that will make it possible to house twenty-four additional girls and three faculty families.
 Also, the School is waiting for final approval from the town and village for the building of a seventy-foot “catwalk” into Stony Brook Harbor to support our camp program and Knox Crew.
 Many long-time Board members have been transitioning off of the Board of Trustees, enabling the Board of Trustees and Mr. Allison to fill these vacancies with alumni of the School.
 In accepting the position of Headmaster, George Allison’s goal was to “right the Good Ship Knox”, preserving the best of the past and guiding the School toward its considerable potential in the second decade of the 21st Century.
 He is making notable progress in all areas as he continues to lead Knox “Always toward the Light.”

 After George Allison’s retirement, Thad Gaebelein became headmaster.
 He had an unique background, serving as an Army officer, taught military history at West Point, also served as DIrector of Ethics and Character Development at the United States Merchant Marine Academy.
 After serving, he was formerly the Headmaster of The Stony Brook School.
 Under his direction the dedication of Erikson Hall had taken place to honor Clifford Erickson.
 The school was also involved in engaging projects such as building a greenhouse and being apart of charity work in the community.
-In 2015, our current head of school Kristen Tillona-Baker returned back to Knox.
-She formerly taught as a science teacher and Director of the summer adventures program (in the early 2000s?).
-She developed a five year program to enhance the programs at the school.
+In 2014, our current head of school Kristen Tillona-Baker returned back to Knox.
+She formerly taught as a science teacher and Director of the summer adventures program.
+She developed a five year plan to enhance the programs at the school.
 Under her leadership, the sports program has grown significantly making Knox a competitive school in sports especially in basketball, soccer, equestrian, and crew.